MohammedSNO/SLAM-Mapping/README.md

 # SLAM-Mapping

-In this repositories i have included a picture of the output and a text file with the instruction on how map using turtlebot3.
+In this repositorie i have included a picture of the output and a text file with the instruction on how map using turtlebot3.